 Candidate Physical Ability Test (C.P.A.T.)

 The Fire Service Joint Labor Management Wellness/Fitness Initiative Candidate Physical Ability Test© (CPAT) consists of eight separate events.
-To confirm the agency you select is licensed click HERE.
+To confirm the agency you select is licensed visit the IAFF website.
 The CPAT is a sequence of events requiring the candidate to progress along a predetermined path from event to event in a continuous manner.

 - Stair Climb